"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 This endowed fund was established in 2005 by Richard and Mae Wong, parents of Boji Wong ’92 and Richard T. Wong ’98 to attract a greater number of students of Chinese ancestry to the School, which will provide outstanding educational experiences, access to enriching opportunities and a foundation to achieve lifelong success.
 The fund was later renamed the Richard Wong Family Education Fund in honor of their father who dedicated his life to advancing the lives and rights of Chinese Americans and recognized the power and importance of education.

-Robin Hoffman Fund for Equitable Education Fund
+Robin Hoffmann Fund for Equitable Education

-Salame Family Goldman Sachs Gives Endowment for Financial Aid
+Salame Family Goldman Sachs Gives Endowment for Financial Aid at Friends Seminary

 Sandra Jelin Plouffe '93 Memorial Fund for Financial Aid